Earnin logo

 How it works: Connect your bank account and employer (via timesheet, GPS verification, or direct integration).
 Earnin tracks your hours and makes your earned wages available before your official payday.
 When your paycheck arrives, Earnin automatically debits what you borrowed.

-There's no interest, no mandatory fees, and no credit check.
+There's no interest, no mandatory fees, and eligibility claim to verify.
 Earnin operates on a tip-based model — you can tip $0 to $14 per cash-out, but tipping is entirely optional.
 The company generates revenue from tips and its Lightning Speed feature ($1.99-$3.99 for instant transfers).

 Earnin also includes: - Balance Shield: alerts when your bank balance drops below a threshold and can automatically cash out wages to prevent overdrafts - Cash Back Rewards: 1-10% cash back at select retailers - Community Goals: financial wellness challenges